 - Children: 96.8 and 99.5°F (36 and 37.5°C).

-- Make sure you are following the manufacturer’s instructions for your thermometer.
+- Follow the manufacturer’s instructions for your thermometer.

 - Consider any factors that could have led to an inaccurate temperature.
 An oral reading may be affected if you’ve sipped a cold drink or kept your mouth open while taking your temperature.
 An armpit reading may be lower if you did not hold the thermometer in the correct place or if you improperly closed your arm.